 - Design and synthesis of new bioactive and functional molecules

 - Main group chemistry: from molecules to materials

 - Chemistry, synthesis and activity of natural products

-- Cleaner synthesis
+- Cleaner synthesis and reactor technology

 Applications are welcomed from students with or expecting to gain a first or upper-second class honours MSci/MChem (or equivalent).
 This is one of the CDTs hosted by the School of Chemistry offering training in a number of different disciplines.